Key takeaways

 How to assess bond quality

-When seeking to diversify a portfolio with bonds, know that not all bonds are equal.
-“Some investors think that if they load up on high-yield bonds [which have lower credit quality], they’re diversified, but that’s not the case," Haworth says.
+When using bonds to diversify a portfolio, know that not all bonds are equal.
+“Some investors think that if they load up on high-yield bonds [which have lower credit quality but generate greater income streams], they’re diversified, but that’s not the case," says Haworth.

-While high-yield bonds can add value to a portfolio, they’re often nearly as volatile as stocks and may not provide the balance you’re trying to achieve.
+While high-yield bonds can add value to a portfolio, they’re often nearly as volatile as stocks, and therefore may offer less diversification value to offset equity market volatility.

-Instead, high-quality bonds, including Treasury bonds and corporate debt securities, can be a better choice for portfolio diversification.
+Instead, high-quality bonds, including Treasury bonds and corporate debt securities, can more effectively diversify a portfolio.
 Bond issuers from this category of fixed-income investments are likely to see the value of their issues hold up better during times of economic uncertainty, when stocks are most susceptible to downturns.

 “Quality is a measure of the likelihood of default by a bond issuer, which can include missing interest payments to bondholders or failing to repay principal when bonds reach maturity,” says Haworth.